dmiz-1/Aneurisma/README.md

 Aneurisma have the commands: <br>
 1."-x" remove x from memory <br>
-2."⫰x'y" replace x with y from the actual line+1 to end of script <br>
+2."⫰x'y" replace x with y from the actual line+1 to end of script (inspired by thue)<br>
 3."←x'y" set the memory of section x of line y <br>
-4."•" print memory like in brainfuck <br>
+4."•" print memory like in bf <br>
 5."⨅x" Run x until memory are equal to the cell item of pointer <br>
 6."¤" set memory to 0 <br>
 7."Ω" stop the program(not obrigatory) <br>